hexpm/hexpm/README.md

 CREATE DATABASE hexweb_dev;
 GRANT ALL PRIVILEGES ON DATABASE hexweb_dev TO postgres;
 ALTER USER postgres WITH SUPERUSER;

+-- if you also want to setup the test database
+CREATE DATABASE hexweb_test;
+GRANT ALL PRIVILEGES ON DATABASE hexweb_test TO postgres;
 ```

 If you want to use another database, user or password, you can specify the